ericbulloch/kwmd/vulnerabilities/local_file_inclusion.md

 `http://mysite.thm/test.php?path=/var/www/html/..//..//..//etc/passwd`

 Linux will change the `//` to a single `/` character.
 That path will bypass the filtering and gloriously show the contents of `/etc/passwd` on the page.

+## Whitelisting

+A better approach is to check the path variable against a whitelist.
+That way, only approved files will have their contents shown.
+The main drawback to this approach is that the whitelist must be maintained.
+This means it is a code change, files that were removed need to be removed from the whitelist and files that were added need to be included on the whitelist.